 Kolkata, a city of deep history and culture, is embodied in Artsy Cafe, a place for every flavour of arts and expression you can imagine!
-Authors, musicians, visual artists and more gather in this hub to support each and create a thriving community of artists.
-Created by mother-son duo, Manjyot Kaur and Arshdeep Singh, Artsy had been a long-time dream for the both of them.
-We had a lovely conversation the duo to see how far the cafe has come and what all is just around the corner.
-Head to our blog to know more about it.
-Link in bio and below.
+Authors, musicians, visual artists and more gather in this hub to support each other and create a thriving community of artists.

 Hello!
 Thank you for inviting us to your cosy corner.
 Please introduce yourselves to our eager readers.